v1a0/vks/README.md

 Enter login: +79998887766
 Enter password: [not displayed]
 ```
-You don't must to login, but user page may be hidden from anonymous visits by privacy settings.<br/>
+You don't have to login, but user page may be hidden from anonymous visits by privacy settings.<br/>
 Script use login data only once, to create a web-session.
 After that password is erasing and will never be appear in memory.<br/>
 If tracking session started successfully you'll get message like that in your terminal:
 ```bash